Kintyre/shinnecock-splunk-app/README.md

  * Install `kintyre-speedtest` on your search head.
  * Enable/Configure HEC (if you're using any standalone agents)
  * Setup / confirm indexes
  * Install agents (Use either deploy the `kintyre-speedtest-TA` or install the standalone agent)

 ## Collecting speedtest data

 There are two supported methods for collecting speedtest data.
-Speedtest data can be collected from ether the speedtest add-on or via a standalone agent.
-If your Splunk ecosystem is already well defined and the endpoints you'd like to collect network performance data from already have universal forwarders managed via deployment server, then using the add-on is a natural fit.
-However, if you are looking to collect bandwidth metrics from embedded devices or a fleet of remote laptops not part of your Splunk infrastructure, the standalone agent may be a better choice.
-It's also possible to mix and match, if circumstances dictate.
+Speedtest data can be collected from ether the Speedtest Add-on or via a standalone agent.
+If your Splunk ecosystem is already well defined and the endpoints you'd like to collect network performance data from already have universal forwarders managed via deployment server, then using the add-on is advised.
+However, if you are looking to collect bandwidth metrics from embedded devices or a fleet of remote laptops not part of your Splunk infrastructure, the standalone agent may be more suitable.
+It's also possible to mix and match if circumstances dictate.

 _Feature comparison:_